Altinity/helm-charts/charts/clickhouse/README.md

 ### Upgrading from 0.2.x to 0.3.0

-**IMPORTANT**: Version 0.3.0 introduces a breaking change that improves reconciliation performance by embedding templates directly in the ClickHouseInstallation resource instead of using separate ClickHouseInstallationTemplate resources.
+**IMPORTANT**: Version 0.3.0 introduces a change that improves reconciliation timing by embedding templates directly in the ClickHouseInstallation resource instead of using separate ClickHouseInstallationTemplate resources.

-**Before upgrading:**
-1. Delete the old ClickHouseInstallationTemplate resources that were created by version 0.2.x:
+After upgrading, delete the old ClickHouseInstallationTemplate resources that were created by version 0.2.x:

 ```sh
 # List all ClickHouseInstallationTemplate resources
 kubectl get clickhouseinstallationtemplates -n clickhouse